parroit/parroit.github.com/_posts/2014-06-14-gulp-jsxify-transpile-your-html-templates-to-react-jsx-files.md

 doesn't directly map to a key in my option file.

 So I revert to check if a tag is one of html5 or a custom one:
-To do this, I used practical
+To do this, I used the practical [html-tags npm module, by Sindre Sorhus](http://github.com/sindresorhus/html-tags) that exports an array containing all defined html5 elements tags.

+## Conclusion

+Ok, it finally works.
+The plugin is now published on NPM, I hope that others will find it useful...

+By the way, here is my project using it: [github.com/parroit/billpanel](https://github.com/parroit/billpanel) you'll find there all the html templates, and the gulp file I used to generate them.